Beaver Scouts (The Scout Association): Promise

-In common with other sections in Scouting, Beaver Scouts make a promise when they start in the section, normally in a ceremony in front of family members.
-The Beaver Scout promise is a simpler version of the Scout promise and makes no reference to a Scout law: there is no formal law applicable to Beaver Scouts.
+Beavers make a promise when they are begin the programme, normally in a ceremony in front of family members.
+The Beaver promise is a simplified version of the Scout promise and makes no reference to a Scout law: there is no formal law applicable to Beaver.
+Beavers are not Scouts as they do not make the Scout Promise and undertake to keep the Scout Law.

-The promise originally devised for the section, and the promise still used for Christians, Jews and Sikhs is:
+The promise originally devised for the section and the promise still used for Christians, Jews and Sikhs is: